|Image: El Khasne, Petra. By Frederic Edwin Church (1826-1900).|

 |1812||rediscovered by the Swiss traveller Johann Ludwig Burckhardt.|

-Petra is an ancient city, carved out of the red sandstone on the eastern slopes of the Wadi el Araba.
+Petra is an ancient city, carved out of the red sandstone on the eastern slopes of the Wadi el Arabah (Arabah valley).
 It was the capital of the Nabataean civilization between 312 BC and 106 AD.
 At this time the Nabataeans were defeated by the Roman emperor Trajan and the city became unimportant.
 It was finally destroyed by the Arabs in the 7th century.
-In Europe it was forgotten until 1812, when the Swiss traveller Johann Ludwig Burckhardt (1784-1817) rediscovered it.
+In Europe it was unknown until 1812, when the Swiss traveller Johann Ludwig Burckhardt (1784-1817) rediscovered it.
+Since then the artful city in the middle of the desert was an inspiration for art, literature and even movies.
+We all remember the scene in the Indiana Jones movie when they follow a narrow gorge on horseback, which opens to the impressive rock cut facade.